 Nature walks from Fitzroy Falls

-With its rainforest gullies, wildflowers, colourful parrots and rosellas, and many other native animals, Morton National Park is the main attraction at Fitzroy Falls.
-The boardwalk along the creek, through restored native bushland, takes you to a lookout at the top of the Falls (about 100 m).
+With rainforest gullies, wildflowers, colourful parrots and wildlife, Morton National Park is the main attraction at Fitzroy Falls.
+Follow the boardwalk which runs along the creek, through restored native bushland, taking you to a lookout perched about 100m above the top of the spectacular Falls.

 About Fitzroy Falls